KazumaKan/Project_CPE495/README.md

 ## Advice 💡

-After the clone, please go to the **Install** file to install the libraries required to run the project.
+After the clone, please go to the **Install** file to install the library required to run the project.